Sudbury Neutrino Observatory: Experimental results and impact

 The first scientific results of SNO were published on 18 June 2001, and presented the first clear evidence that neutrinos oscillate (i.e. that they can transmute into one another), as they travel from the Sun.
 This oscillation, in turn, implies that neutrinos have non-zero masses.
 The total flux of all neutrino flavours measured by SNO agrees well with theoretical predictions.
 Further measurements carried out by SNO have since confirmed and improved the precision of the original result.

 Although Super-K had beaten SNO to the punch, having published evidence for neutrino oscillation as early as 1998, the Super-K results were not conclusive and did not specifically deal with solar neutrinos.
 SNO's results were the first to directly demonstrate oscillations in solar neutrinos.
 This was important to the standard solar model.
 In 2007, the Franklin Institute awarded the director of SNO Art McDonald with the Benjamin Franklin Medal in Physics.
 In 2015 the Nobel Prize for Physics was jointly awarded to Arthur B. McDonald, and Takaaki Kajita of the University of Tokyo, for the discovery of neutrino oscillations.

-Other possible analyses
+Other analyses

 The SNO detector would have been capable of detecting a supernova within our galaxy if one had occurred while the detector was online.
 As neutrinos emitted by a supernova are released earlier than the photons, it is possible to alert the astronomical community before the supernova is visible.
 SNO was a founding member of the Supernova Early Warning System (SNEWS) with Super-Kamiokande and the Large Volume Detector.
 No such supernovae have yet been detected.

 The SNO experiment was also able to observe atmospheric neutrinos produced by cosmic ray interactions in the atmosphere.
 Due to the limited size of the SNO detector in comparison with Super-K, the low cosmic ray neutrino signal is not statistically significant at neutrino energies below 1 GeV.

-CVMR’s Participation in the SNO Project
+The experiment published a search for possible signals of neutron-antineutron oscillations, for neutrons bound in nuclei.
+For this particular research the deuteron is the ideal target nucleus.